ZaoLahma/FTPServer/README.md

 An FTP server implementation, for learning purposes

 This is a hack I put together for learning more about network programming in general.
-I intend to keep adding features to it until it's not longer embarrassing.
+I intend to keep adding features to it until it's no longer embarrassing.